Next Stop: Paradise

 She was again on her way to Borg Rashid, the place where they used to meet and on which stones they used to carve a heart with their initials.
 Back then, it stood for hope for the future, because, coincidentally, it was also where the boats crossing illegally over to Europe chugged out to sea from.

 They loved each other very much, but they couldn’t marry straight away.
 First, he had to raise enough money to be able to start a new family with her, as well as win her parents over.
 To see that happen, he resolved to pay them a visit.
 She tried to dissuade him from making the perilous journey by sea that traveling to where her parents lived entailed, but he was rather adamant in his decision and no amount of begging seemed to make a difference.
-Just the price of the boat ride should ...Read more
+Just the price of the ...Read more

 Freelancer